FREQUENTLY ASKED QUESTIONS (FAQ)

 FUEL AND OIL

 All BMW models run on unleaded 95 octane fuel.
-Top up oil for all models is 15W-40 multigrade oil and is available at all fuel stations within South Africa and most of our neighboring countries.
-In remote areas outside of South Africa, fueling may occasionally be a problem, but information from the local residents, or passing over landers should alert you to the availability of fuel in these areas.
+Top up oil for most models are 15W-40 full synthetic oil and is available at all fuel stations within South Africa and most of our neighbouring countries.
+Make sure you know what oil to use on which model.
+Adding the wrong oil might void the warranty and cause damage and the renter will be held responsible for such errors.
+In remote areas outside of South Africa, fuelling may occasionally be a problem, but information from the local residents, or passing overlanders should alert you to the availability of fuel in these areas.
 All motorcycles will be handed over with a full tank.
 You will need to fill the tank with 93RON or 95RON Unleaded fuel on your journey.
-Please return your rental motorcycle with a full tank.
-Failure to do so will result in an amount of R 150.00 (plus the cost of the fuel filled) being charged to your credit card.
-The oil level of the rented vehicle should be checked regularly and engine failure due to low oil levels will constitute negligent behavior on the part of the renter.
-Please top-up all motorcycles with a 20W50 mineral oil (available at all petrol stations in Southern Africa).
+You need to return your rental motorcycle with a full tank.
+Failure to do so will result in an amount of R 500.00 (plus the cost of the fuel filled) being charged to your credit card.
+The oil level of the rented vehicle should be checked regularly and engine failure due to low oil levels will constitute negligent behaviour on the part of the renter.

 INSURANCE COVER

 Motorcycle insurance cover is included in all rates quoted on our standard rate chart.
-A deposit will be required (held by means of a credit card authorization) on every rental.
-For cross border travel this deposit is normally double the standard amount.
-Please notify your bank beforehand that you will be traveling abroad in order to avoid any delays on the day of your rental.
-Pannier use as well as any other accessories will attract an additional deposit and is not covered as part of the standard insurance cover.
-Deposits will be refunded once the motorcycle has been cleaned and inspected on return.
+A deposit will be required (held by means of a credit card authorisation) on every rental.
+For cross border travel this deposit is normally increased.
+With regards to credit card authorisations : Notify your bank beforehand that you will be traveling abroad in order to avoid any delays in getting your deposit authorised (online) on the day of your rental.
+Pannier use as well as any other accessories will attract a slightly higher deposit.
+Insurance deposits will be released/refunded once the motorcycle has been cleaned and inspected on return and found to be without any damage.
 Kindly note that our insurance covers the motorcycle and does not constitute personal travel insurance.
-We strongly recommend that you take out personal travel insurance as well as insurance cover relating to the excess amount, should you be liable for the insurance excess amount.
+We strongly recommend that you take out personal travel insurance as well as insurance cover relating to the excess amount, should you be liable for any repairs/repatriation/insurance claims.

 • Water damage/water submersion (including salt water)

-• Willful damage – any damage caused as a result of negligence.
-Willful damage includes but is not limited to:
+• Wilful damage – any damage caused as a result of negligence.
+Wilful damage includes but is not limited to:

 • Driving under the influence of drugs or alcohol